 Constipation is important not only because it is unpleasant, but more importantly because it sets the stage for more serious bowel diseases in the future, and for more disease everywhere in the body.

 Fortunately, even stubborn constipation is usually easy to correct using only natural methods.
 The most important steps to correct constipation are:

-1. Adults need to eat 9 cups of cooked, not raw, vegetables each day.
-I know this is a lot of cooked vegetables, but it is very important for excellent health.
+1. Adults need to eat 6-9 cups of well-cooked, not raw or crunchy, vegetables each day.
+We know this is a lot of cooked vegetables, but it is very important for excellent health.
 It provides plenty of fiber and many phytonutrients in a soothing way.

-Also, please avoid the Dehydration Diet.
-This includes eating any sugars, including fruit or more than 10 ounces of carrot juice, or using any caffeine or alcohol tends to dehydrate the body.
+3. Avoid the Dehydration Diet.
+This includes eating any sugars, including fruit or more than 10 ounces of carrot juice, or using any caffeine or alcohol.
+All of these tend to dehydrate the body.

-Usually, these two steps will take care of most constipation.
-However, I also recommend:
+Usually, these steps will take care of most constipation.
+However, we also recommend:

 Take GB-3 (ox bile and pancreatin) with each meal.
 This is somewhat laxative for many people.

 Also, learn to slow down and relax more, and develop good eating habits and good bowel habits.
 This can also be very important to overcome some cases of constipation.

 These simple steps are usually sufficient to end constipation.
 Later in this article are other important procedures and remedies that may be used safely, if needed.